 • Salmon Filet: I used a pre-cooked salmon filet in this recipe.
 I always air fry salmon filets for the perfect moist texture!

 • White Rice: If you are using a rice baller to form your rice balls, you must use a sticky type of rice that is freshly made.
-I like to use jasmine rice when making these balls.
+Short-grain rice works best for these balls.

 • Onions/Peppers: For added flavor and texture.
 Make sure to finely chop the onions and peppers so that they don’t cause the rice balls to fall apart.